 Legend: 3.26-4.00 (Highly Evident), 2.51-3.25 (Evident), 1.76-2.50 (Slightly Evident), 1.00-1.75 (Not Evident)

 Table 6 shows that the school culture aligns strongly with inclusive values and practices that support LSEN admission.
 The findings indicate “Very Great Extent” in the presence of inclusive values and attitudes (WM = 4.30), professional collaboration (WM = 4.33), accessibility and inclusion (WM = 4.27), and leadership support (WM = 4.27), with a composite mean of 4.29.
 These results suggest that schools are fostering a culture that prioritizes inclusion, collaboration, and leadership involvement in ensuring that LSEN are effectively admitted and supported.
 An inclusive school culture is grounded in attitudes and values that respect diversity, promote equity, and encourage the participation of all learners regardless of background or ability.
 Professional collaboration among teachers, SPED personnel, and other support staff ensures that expertise is shared and that effective strategies for LSEN are implemented consistently throughout the school.
 Accessibility and inclusion are reflected in a school’s physical environment, policies, and practices, ensuring that LSEN have equal opportunities to participate in school activities and access learning resources.
 Leadership support is crucial in establishing and sustaining an inclusive culture, as principals and administrators provide resources, set direction, and oversee the implementation of inclusive policies and practices (Ainscow, 2020; Florian, 2015).

+The likert scale questions are not exhaustive enough to submit the required information/results.

 Discussion